-Growing up in safe Singapore makes for an idyllic childhood, but when it comes to preparing kids for life overseas, the earlier we start, the better...
+Growing up in safe Singapore makes for an idyllic childhood.
+But when it comes to preparing kids for life in the big wide world, the earlier we start, the better...

 The pros and cons of living in a safe bubble

 For many of us, the pros are huge when it comes to living in a safe environment like Singapore.
 Our kids think nothing of chope-ing a table with a mobile phone and would think we had gone mad if we suggested accompanying our tweens to a public toilet.
 But this complacency is exactly why life could be tough when it’s time to move away from the safety of Singapore.

 Our kids need to get to grips with the fact that overseas, there are no helpers to run a forgotten book to class.
 Teens wouldn’t be caught calling us ‘mummy’, and shoes need to be worn at ALL times.
 There are also serious issues to prep for: no one wants to have to warn their kids about stranger danger, muggings and *shudder* worse.
 But are we doing our kids a disservice by not arming them with the less savoury aspects of life beyond Singapore?

 What happens when our kids move overseas?

 With a teenager approaching 17 years old, relocation is always on my mind.
 He wants to join the police force when he’s older – a career which I know will be great for him in all respects except one.
 How can he be a street-savvy copper in London when he hasn’t got the faintest idea of how tough the UK can be?
 He has lived here since he was five years old, and his idea of wild ‘n’ crazy is choosing spicy noodles over chicken ones in 7/11.
 He has NO idea what teens of his age can – and do – get up to in England.
 So how is he going to chase down hardened criminals when he can barely chase down his mop of unruly hair?
 We are going to have to prepare him for life overseas and toughen him up, stat.